 For more information please contact: Prof Alex Goguet (email@example.com) or Dr Geoffrey McCullough (firstname.lastname@example.org).

-As a result of constraints set out by the funding bodies involved, and unless otherwise stated, the studentships detailed are open to UK nationals, or EU nationals that have obtained settled status in the UK.
+As a result of constraints set out by the funding bodies involved, and unless otherwise stated, the studentships detailed are open to UK and ROI nationals, or EU nationals that have obtained settled status in the UK.
 Full eligibility information can be viewed via https://www.nidirect.gov.uk/articles/department-economy-studentships

 Chemical Engineering overview

 The School of Chemistry and Chemical Engineering aims to promote sustainable processes and materials to meet the energy and healthcare demands of the future.
 The School is expanding rapidly and this is creating many new and exciting research opportunities with over £15m being invested to develop and expand the core research areas of catalysis, biological and medicinal chemistry, and materials.

 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the University.
 You will be expected to submit your thesis at the end of three years of full-time registration for PhD, or two years for MPhil (or part-time equivalent).

 Queen’s University Belfast is a member of the Russell Group of the UK’s 24 leading research-intensive universities

 - QUB is joint 1st in the UK for Research Intensity for Chemical Engineering (Complete University Guide 2021)